apache/druid/docs/tutorials/tutorial-query.md

 ### Query SQL over HTTP

 You can submit native queries [directly to the Druid Broker over HTTP](../querying/sql.md#http-post).
-The request body should be a JSON object with value for the key `query` containing text of the query:
+The request body should be a JSON object, with the value for the key `query` containing text of the query:

 ```json
 {